Sindhuinti/basic-calculator/README.md

-#Basic-Calculator
+# Basic-Calculator
-this is the web calculator with basic operations like
+This is the web calculator with basic operations like
 1. Addition
 2. Subtraction
 3. Multiplication